 Elegant and exclusive; no less could be expected from the bar that crowns the swanky Hotel Hermitage.
 Step inside and be wowed by the neo-classical styling, glittering chandeliers and gleaming mirrored bar before falling in love with the breath-taking sea views from the heated terrace.

 Accompanying the plush surrounds is a high-class menu of champagne, caviar and oysters while the big wigs in town come here to sample the fancy cigar selection.

-Offering a charming and laidback setting, the Crystal Bar exudes an air of grace which is hard to come by in other establishments in the area.
-Come here to enjoy good company within tranquil surrounds.
+Offering a charming and laidback setting, the Crystal Bar exudes an air of grace that is hard to come by in other establishments in the area.
+Come here to enjoy good company within tranquil surroundings.

-Live music performances every night offer up a variety of jazz, swing, blues and soul for guests to enjoy while sitting comfortably at one of the tables of propped up against the counter.
+Live music performances every night offers up a variety of jazz, swing, blues and soul for guests to enjoy while sitting comfortably at one of the tables propped up against the counter.

 Occupying a privileged position on the ground floor of upscale Hotel Metropole, the Bar & Lobby seduces with its sensuous yet subdued atmosphere created by celebrated designer Jacques Garcia.

 Velvet chairs, marble statues and subtle lighting embody the Belle Époque aesthetic present throughout the entire hotel and create a chic yet timeless retreat open at any time of the day.
 Indeed, this is the perfect enclave for those looking to escape the frenetic energy of the Grand Prix.

 Come in the morning for some time out over a coffee and pastry or stop by in the evening to sample the posh cocktails.
 Culinary delights from the hotel’s kitchen, which also serves the two Michelin star Joël Robuchon restaurant can also be enjoyed here for a more laidback dining experience.